brython-dev/brython/www/doc/en/test.md

 ### Debugging Javascript Generated Python Code

-TL;DR if you want to use the browser builtin debugger to step through your python js code write `__debugger__` in your code and open the developer tools.
+> TL;DR if you want to use the browser builtin debugger to step through your python js code write `__debugger__` in your code and open the developer tools.

-This is equivilant to the javascript `debugger` statemtent.
+This statement is equivalent to the javascript `debugger` statement.

-Modern browsers such as FireFox and Google Chrome have built in debuggers, these debuggers allow developers to step through the code steping into function calls and out (you know like debuggers in IDEs)
+Modern browsers such as FireFox and Google Chrome have built in debuggers, these debuggers allow developers to step through the code stepping into function calls and out (you know like debuggers in IDEs)

 It is possible to debug javascript code by placing breakpoints on the line numbers inside the script tab in the developer tools.

-However Brython generated javascript is generated dring runtime and thus does not aprear in a file, fortunatly, browsers have added a special keyword to the javascript language called `debugger` this statement manually inserts a breakpoint into the script so that in runtime if the developer tools are open it will halt execusion and start a debugging session there.
+However Brython generated javascript is generated during runtime and thus does not appear in a file, fortunately, browsers have added a special keyword to the javascript language called `debugger` this statement manually inserts a breakpoint into the script so that in runtime if the developer tools are open it will halt execution and start a debugging session there.

-We have addedd to the Brython interpreter the keyword `__debugger__` which will be translated by the tokenizer to `debugger` thus triggering the same process.
+We have added to the Brython interpreter the keyword `__debugger__` which will be translated by the tokenizer to `debugger` thus triggering the same process.

 To try it out now head over to the editor, type `__debugger__` in your code, open the developer tools (in chrome right-click inspect element), then click run.